New Grants and Payment Management Systems Now Available

 Questions may be addressed to the solicitation contact.

-No. The application should describe the applicant's plan for collection of all of the performance measures data listed in the table below under "Data Recipient Provides," should it receive funding.
+No. The application should describe the applicant's plan for collecting all of the performance measures data listed in the table below under "Data Recipient Provides," should it receive funding.

 About the Budget

-Your Budget Detail Worksheet should clearly present a breakdown of costs associated with each of nine budget categories.
+Your Budget Detail Form should clearly present a breakdown of costs associated with each of nine budget categories.
 Itemize where necessary.
 For more detail on what is required, reference the specific solicitation.
-OJJDP expects applicants to provide a thorough narrative for each section of the Budget Detail Worksheet.
-The Budget Detail Worksheet should break out costs by year.
+OJJDP expects applicants to provide a thorough narrative for each section of the Budget Detail Form.
+The Budget Detail Form should break out costs by year.

 If you are a non-federal entity that expended $750,000 or more in federal funds (from all sources including pass-through sub-awards) in your organization's fiscal year (12-month turnaround reporting period), then you are required to arrange for a single organization-wide audit conducted in accordance with the provisions of Title 2 C.F.R.
 Subpart F (§ 200.500 et seq.).
 Refer to DOJ Grants Financial Guide, 3.19 Audit Requirements.